coqui-ai/STT/doc/HotWordBoosting-Examples.rst

 Example
 -------

-To use hot-word boosting just add hot-words of your choice before performing an inference to a ``Model``.
+To use hot-word boosting just add hot-words of your choice before deploying a ``Model``.
 You can also erase boosting of a chosen word or clear it for all hot-words.

 .. code-block:: python